7 Useful Things to Know Before Going to Tibet

 There are indeed many taboos when going to Tibet.
-To avoid causing unnecessary troubles, you’d better know about it before going.
+To avoid causing unnecessary trouble, you’d better know about it before going.

-Photography: In most of the monasteries, taking photos of Buddha statues is forbidden.
+Photography: In most monasteries, taking photos of Buddha statues is forbidden.
 If you want to take a photo of other people, such as local Tibetan in traditional costumes, you should ask for permission in advance.

 Monasteries: When you are visiting a monastery, you should dress properly and behave properly.
 Don’t smoke, drink alcohol, make noise, or touch religious items in the monastery.
 If you are going to a monastery, please take off your hat and sunglasses, otherwise, you may not be allowed to enter them.
 When you enter a hall, don’t step on the threshold.
 And always walk clockwise around religious items, such as shrines and prayer wheels.
 If you offer some money to the monastery during your visit, you’ll be considered proper.